 Click a point in your drawing to assign it with a Spot Elevation.

 The Spot Elevation dialog box will open.
-Enter an elevation for the Spot Elevation callout you want to place in the Point 1 field.
+In the Point 1 field, enter an elevation for the Spot Elevation callout you want to place.

 If you want, you can enter an abbreviation for the elevation callout in the Abbrev field.
 The abbreviation will appear at the end of the callout.

 Spot Elevation abbreviations usually consist of two letters that define the point.
 For instance FG=Finished Grade, TW=Top of Wall, TP=Top of Paving, etc.

 The Point 2 and Point 3 fields allow you to place multiple elevations in one callout.
 If you just want to enter a single elevation, use the Point 1 field.

 Move the mouse to determine the angle of orientation to the Spot Elevation callout and the length of its leader.
 Click to set the angle and leader length.

 Spot Elevations are no longer set to 45-degree increments.